pietroreggiani/pietroreggiani.github.io/_pages/home.md

 My research fields are climate finance, empirical macroeconomics and behavioral finance.

-Please feel free to contact me at the links provided on this website, or at the following address: Finance Department NYU Stern, 44 West 4th Street, 10012 New York
+Please feel free to contact me at the links provided on this website, or at the following address:

+44 West 4th Street, 9th floor, 10012 New York